 Please see product care information for our products below.
-We include care cards to keep with bed linen, candles and table linen.
+We include care cards to keep with bed linen, candles, cutlery, towels and table linen.

 COTTON BED LINEN